Pra101/MorseCode_to_Text_converter_and_back/README.md

 # ProtoType Build on TinkerCad
 # This was taken as microprocessor and microcontroller final lab project:
-## contributers: Prahalad Singh,Aman Kumar, Vidit Raheja and Hardik Choudhary
+## Contributers: Prahalad Singh,Aman Kumar, Vidit Raheja and Hardik Choudhary
 # Morse-Code-Communicator
 An Arduino device with it's code for morse-code &lt;-> English translation